-André Skarbø has served as a Director since 2015.
-Mr. Skarbø is owner and managing director of Platina Seafood AS, a Norwegian fish distribution company headquartered in Stranda, Norway.
-Mr. Skarbø has been involved in the salmon processing and sales industry for 30 years.
+ANDRÉ SKARBØ has served as a Director since 2015.
+Mr. Skarbø is owner and managing director of Platina Seafood AS, a Norwegian fish distribution company headquartered in Stranda, Norway and also with offices in Miami, Florida, USA.
+Mr. Skarbø has been involved in the salmon processing and sales industry for 35 years.
 Mr. Skarbø is a Norwegian citizen, currently residing in Stranda, Norway.